haileys/bark/README.md

     3678    alsa_input.usb-046d_Logitech_Webcam_C930e-02.analog-stereo     PipeWire        s16le 2ch 44100Hz       SUSPENDED
     ```

-* Run the Bark server passing the name of the sink you created with the `--device` option:
+* Run the Bark server, setting the `--input-device` option with the ID of the source you just created according to your sound server's ALSA device name schema.
+For example, using Pipewire:

     ```sh-session
-    $ bark stream --multicast 224.100.100.100:1530 --device Bark
+    $ bark stream --multicast 224.100.100.100:1530 --device "pipewire:NODE=145"
     ```

 ### Running the receiver